1. Docs

 How do I avoid recomputing a user chart on every message?

 Compute the natal chart once from the immutable birth data and persist it, then read it from your store on later turns.
-Only live, time-dependent calls like current transits hit the API again.
+Only live, time-dependent calls (current transits, today bodygraph activation, today forecast events) hit the API again.

 Can I build a companion without a vector store?